Dreaming of Spain

 These days I’m getting itchy feet and I’ve been pondering lately where I’m thinking of going on my next big adventure.
 I’ve spent copious amounts of time in Asia and had an extended trip all over South America.
 I’ve travelled near home and half way around the world; however, I’ve yet to set foot in Europe and that’s almost embarrassing.
 Out of all the European countries I’m most interested visiting, few are higher on my list than Spain.
 I’ve just heard so many wonderful things about the country from friends over the years and there are many appealing aspects, such as the fact it’s quite a bit more affordable than many other Western European nations.
-The following are three places / things to do I’m just dying to visiting in Spain.
+The following are three places / things to do I’m just dying to visit Spain.

 Architecture of Antoní Gaudí